 A traditional broccoli salad recipe calls for lots of sugar, lemon juice, and sometimes sweetened cranberries or raisins.
 While maybe you thought you couldn’t still have broccoli salad on your health program, you’ll find that this keto broccoli salad tastes just like the yummy traditional version you’re used to.

-Although, my husband LOVED this low carb keto broccoli salad version BETTER than the original!
+That being said, my husband LOVED this low carb keto broccoli salad with bacon version BETTER than the original!
 He thought that the apple cider vinegar added a nice kick to the salad that lemon juice doesn’t provide.

 To make this classic salad as low as carb and keto as possible, we substituted the lemon juice with apple cider vinegar, the sugar with Swerve and used salted sunflower seeds instead of sugary cranberries or raisins.